syncfusion-content/wpf-docs/wpf/Integer-TextBox/Culture-and-Number-Formats.md

 ---
 layout: post
-title: Culture and Formatting in WPF IntegerTextBox control | Syncfusion
+title: Culture and Formatting in WPF Integer TextBox control | Syncfusion
-description: Learn about Culture and Formatting support in Syncfusion WPF IntegerTextBox control and more details about the control features.
+description: Learn about Culture and Formatting support in Syncfusion WPF Integer TextBox control, its elements and more.
 platform: wpf
 control: IntegerTextBox
 documentation: ug
 ---

-# Culture and Formatting in WPF IntegerTextBox
+# Culture and Formatting in WPF Integer TextBox

 Value of `IntegerTextBox` can be formatted in following ways: